-Nudism in Scandinavia is nothing unusual - after all, Scandinavia is the most open-minded region in the world.
+Nudism in Scandinavia is nothing unusual.
+After all, Scandinavia—comprised of Denmark, Norway, and Sweden—is the most open-minded region in the world.
 It's perfectly legal in Scandinavia for nudists to swim naked, or to sunbathe either topless or completely in the nude.

 Nudism in Scandinavia

-In Denmark, nudism is allowed on 4,500 kilometers of coastline and there are 4 "free beaches" dedicated to naturists only.
-Norway has over 20 clothes-free beaches, and Sweden offers about 60 CO beaches for nudists!
-Signs are often used to inform beach visitors about nude-only or CO (clothes optional) beaches.
-It's nice that those areas are freely available or marked, depending on where you go - instead of outright forbidden like in some other regions.
+Scandinavian travelers interested in nudism can find beaches quickly on the maps of nude beaches sorted by country.
+In Denmark, nudism is allowed on 4,500 kilometers of coastline and there are four "free beaches" dedicated to naturists only.
+Norway has more than 20 clothes-free beaches, and Sweden offers about 60 CO (clothing optional) beaches for nudists!
+Signs are often used to inform beach visitors about nude-only or CO beaches.
+It's nice that those areas are freely available or marked, depending on where you go — instead of outright forbidden like in some other regions.